 ./sacli --user <USER_OR_GROUP> --key "prop_google_auth" UserPropDel

 Unlock the user's MFA code so the user can enroll on the web interface:

 ./sacli --user <USER> --lock 0 TotpLock

 Lock the user's MFA code so the user cannot obtain/scan it on the web interface:

 ./sacli --user <USER> --lock 1 TotpLock

 ./sacli --pfilt <USER> UserPropGet | grep "pvt_google_auth_secret"

 Check if MFA code is locked — a 1 or true means it's locked:

 ./sacli --pfilt <USER> UserPropGet | grep "pvt_google_auth_secret_locked"

 ./sacli --user <USER> --lock 0 TotpRegen

-Generate a new MFA code and lock it so the user cannot enroll on the web interface:
+Generate a new MFA code and lock it so the user can't enroll on the web interface:

 ./sacli --user <USER> --lock 1 TotpRegen

 - pvt_google_auth_secret — A 16-character alphanumerical value containing the MFA shared key.